RedAngel121/NytePack/README.md

   - garden_cloche needs growth_modifier adjustments
   - Disable crate minecart and reinforced crate minecart
 - Disable Pnumaticraft Chest
+- Mana and Artiface
+  - Check into symbols and spells and see what can be used to make OP spells

 # Lastly,
 - Change Client keybind config and upload to the Nytepack_Installer.Zip